Skip to main content

 Customers have high expectations of their online shopping experience.
 If you’re expanding into a new market, you’ll need to be sure you understand the needs of your new customer base.
 Remember, negative reviews from your international customers could harm your brand reputation back home, so it’s essential to get this right.

 As a general rule when it comes to shipping, global customers are looking for shipping to be fast, cheap and flexible.
-However, it’s a mistake to assume that your customer behaviour will be identical across different markets.
+However, it’s a mistake to assume that your customer behavior will be identical across different markets.

 Carry out an extensive discovery phase in advance of launching into a new market, and be ready to adapt your strategies according to regional expectations.